Juan-Embid/Juan-Embid/README.md

 Currently studying in Complutense University of Madrid.

-Learning C++, C, VHDL, ARM, MIPS and Python.
+Learning C++, C, VHDL, ARM, MIPS, Python, Java and SQL.

 I’m looking to collaborate on any AWS, AI or cybersecurity related proyect.